Introduction

 Conditions used for the exposures of the cells to 2-AA

-Mouse BMDM cells were isolated from femur of CD1 6 weeks old male and female mice and used to estimate the levels of various metabolites (Fig. 2A) following exposure and re-exposure to 2-AA (Fig. 1A).
+Mouse BMDM cells were isolated from the femur of CD1 6 weeks old male and female mice and used to estimate the levels of various metabolites (Fig. 2A) following exposure and re-exposure to 2-AA (Fig. 1A).
 The 1st exposure of naïve BMDMs (106/mL in 6-well plates) was achieved with 400 µM 2-AA for 1, 6, or 48 h.
 Cells exposed for 48 h were used for the 2nd 2-AA exposure.
 These cells were washed to remove residual 2-AA, left in the medium in the absence of 2-AA for either 24 or 106 h, and re-exposed to 2-AA (200 µM) for 1 or 6 h, respectively.
-For RAW 264.7 (106/mL in 6-well plates) and THP-1 cells (106/mL in 6-well plates) the 2-AA concentration and conditions used were as with BMDM cells.
+For RAW 264.7 (106/mL in 6-well plates) and THP-1 cells (106/mL in 6-well plates), the 2-AA concentration and conditions used were the same as those used for BMDM cells.
 The hours of the 1st round and 2nd round of exposure to 2-AA are indicated in Figure S1.

 ATP and acetyl-CoA quantifications